ezrc2/maze-generator-solver/README.md

 **Installation**

-For Windows, you will need to install [CLion](https://www.jetbrains.com/clion/download/#section=windows) and [MS Build Tools](https://my.visualstudio.com/Downloads?q=visual%20studio%202015&wt.mc_id=o~msft~vscom~older-downloads) (Visual Studio Community 2015 Update 3) with Common Tools for Visual C++ 2015.
+You will need to install [CLion](https://www.jetbrains.com/clion/download/#section=windows).
+For Windows, you will also need to install [MS Build Tools](https://my.visualstudio.com/Downloads?q=visual%20studio%202015&wt.mc_id=o~msft~vscom~older-downloads) (Visual Studio Community 2015 Update 3) with Common Tools for Visual C++ 2015.
 In CLion, go to Settings > Build, Execution, Deployment > Toolchains and select Visual Studio 14.0 as the environment.

-**Libraries:**
+**Libraries**

 [Cinder (v0.9.2)](https://libcinder.org/download)